CBN caves in to pressure, releases new forex guidelines

 In a statement on Monday by its Acting Director of Corporate Communications, Isaac Okorafor, the CBN listed major areas it intends to make changes.

-Such includes the sale of foreign exchange by Deposit Merchant Banks at international airports to travelers, provision of travel allowances for personal and business purposes and for school and medical purposes.
+Such includes the sale of foreign exchange by Deposit Merchant Banks at international airports to travellers, provision of travel allowances for personal and business purposes and for school and medical purposes.

 The statement by Okorafor reads in full: